Gay Dresden Travel Guide

 Gay-friendly Hotels in Dresden

 There are plenty of LGBTQ+ and gay-friendly accommodations in Dresden that are usually located either in the city center of the old town or in the lively and alternative ‘Neustadt’.
-Most sights in the city are located within walking distance as it will take you max. about 30 minutes from one end to the other of the Inner Old Town.
-Usually, when we are visiting Dresden, we are staying, of course, with Karl’s family.
-But sometimes, we treat ourselves to a hotel stay close to the baroque architecture within walking distance to museums, and the most picturesque locations in Dresden.
-Our choice for our first ever stay in Dresden was the 5*-Hyperion Dresden am Schloß in Dresden Altstadt.
+Most sights in the city are located nearby, as it will take you max. about 30 minutes from one end to the other of the Inner Old Town.
+Typically, when we are visiting Dresden, we are staying, of course, with Karl’s family.
+But occasionally, we treat ourselves to a hotel stay close to the baroque architecture nearby museums, and the most picturesque locations in Dresden.
+Our choice for our first-ever stay in Dresden was the 5*-Hyperion Dresden am Schloß in Dresden Altstadt.
 Last summer, we tested the hotel Vienna House QF with a spectacular view over the Frauenkirche.
-We truly can say, both hotels have been a good choice.
-Good to know: From the old town part of Dresden, LGBTQ+ tourists just have to cross the River Elbe in order to reach the Newtown part of Dresden with restaurants, bars, and a lively cultural scene.
-There you can also find some really nice hotels, hostels, and, obviously, Bed and Breakfast accommodations.
+In late summer 2022, we attended CSD Dresden Pride and stayed at the 5-star Hotel Gewandhaus Dresden, Autograph Collection right next door to the city hall of Dresden.
+We truly can say, all three hotels have been a good choice.

-Dresden Gay Couple Selfie © Coupleofmen.com
+Dresden Gay Couple Selfie | Gay Dresden Travel Guide © Coupleofmen.com

 Gay-friendly Activities & things to do in Dresden

 Dresden truly is a cultural treasure chamber with spectacular and unique museums like the treasure chamber Green Vault (Grünes Gewölbe), the museums in the Castle of Dresden in the Dresdner Zwinger, the Albertinum, the museum of fine arts and sculptures, and the Gemälde Gallerie Alte Meister.
-One of our favorite museums is the so-called Hygienemuseum (Museum of Hygiene) that is unique in the world.
+One of our favorite museums is the so-called Hygienemuseum (Museum of Hygiene) which is unique in the world.
 Every time we are in Dresden visiting Karl’s family, we are putting at least one of the museums on our bucket list.
-Additionally, you can explore Dresden by joining many different tours like the “Lili Elbe Dresden queer Tour” we joined during our last visit.
-Interactive experiences like the FestungXperience, huge parks like the “Großer Garten”, boat tours with the paddle steamer fleet on the River Elbe, open-air cinema and concerts during the “Filmnächte am Elbufer” and, of course, the inner oldtown city center – Dresden is one of our favorite destinations for a city trip as a gay couple with so many diverse things to do, to see, and to fall in love with, promised!

-A Gay Couple arm-in-arm at Dresden Zwinger © Coupleofmen.com
+A Gay Couple arm-in-arm at Dresden Zwinger | Gay Dresden Travel Guide © Coupleofmen.com

 Gay Bars, Clubs & Sauna in Dresden

-It remains difficult for LGBTQ+ businesses, regular series of parties, local gay or lesbian bars, and clubs to establish a running business for a longer period of time, maybe also because Dresden is just 1,5 hours away from Berlin and less than an hour away from Leipzig, the biggest city of the German state Saxonia.
-Nevertheless, Dresden’s small community is quite active and the annual pride parade, called CSD Dresden, is for a German city with ‘only’ about 540.000 residents quite successful.
+It remains difficult for LGBTQ+ businesses, regular series of parties, local gay or lesbian bars, and clubs to establish a running business for a longer period of time, maybe also because Dresden is just 1,5 hours away from Berlin and less than an hour away from Leipzig, the biggest city of the German state Saxony.
+Nevertheless, Dresden’s small community is quite active and the annual pride parade, called CSD Dresden, is for a German city with ‘only’ about 540,000 residents quite successful.
 LGBTQ+ travelers will be able to find their favorite place and the right location for a night out in queer Dresden.

 List of our favorite places:

-- Gay bar “Boys” at Alaunstraße 80, 01099 Dresden
+• Gay bar “Boys” at Alaunstraße 80, 01099 Dresden

-- Gay bar “SAXXIM” at Görlitzer Str.
+• Gay bar “SAXXIM” at Görlitzer Str.
 2b, 01099 Dresden *new*

-- LGBTQ+ café and bar “Valentino” at Jordan Straße 2, 01099 Dresden
+• LGBTQ+ café and bar “Valentino” at Jordan Straße 2, 01099 Dresden

-- Gay leather and fetish club and bar “Bunker” at Prißnitzstraße 51, 01099 Dresden
+• Gay leather and fetish club and bar “Bunker” at Prißnitzstraße 51, 01099 Dresden

-- Gay sauna “Paradise” at Friedensstraße 45, 01097 Dresden
+• Gay sauna “Paradise” at Friedensstraße 45, 01097 Dresden

-- Travestie Theater Carte Blanche at Prießnitzstraße 10-12, 01099 Dresden
+• Travestie Theater Carte Blanche at Prießnitzstraße 10-12, 01099 Dresden

-- Queer & LGBTQ+ community with help and tips from locals “Gerede homo, bi & trans e.V.“
+• Queer & LGBTQ+ community with help and tips from locals “Gerede homo, bi & trans e.V.

 Gay Germany Travel Guide